November 19, 2013

 #1.
 Be a calm and confident leader; project compassionate authority.

-Leadership is management and a house full of dogs requires management.
+Leadership is a type of management and a house full of dogs requires management.
 This means that you control the resources that could spark unwanted behaviors between dogs.
 “Resources” are food, toys, attention, or access to priority areas in the house.

 This means rewarding your dog for politeness and patience.
 It means that games and interactions do have rules.
 And that toys aren’t always accessible.
 You want to reinforce behavior that you want to see repeated and ignore what you don’t (i.e. barking for walks or nudges for attention).